 Changes proposed by the state in the way water rights are managed in the Treasure Valley would significantly and adversely affect individual and organizational rights to water from the Boise River System.

-In addition, the more senior the water right, the more devastating the proposal will be because it could lead to reduced water availability and impacts on property values.
+In addition, the more senior the water right, the more devastating the proposal will be because it could lead to reduced water availability and impacts on property values, according to officials with the area's largest irrigation district.

-The potential impact is so serious that Nampa and Meridian Irrigation leaders say the district will go to court if necessary to stop a patently misguided process that is both unfair and contrary to a century of established Idaho water accounting practices.
+The potential impact of the change is so serious that Nampa & Meridian Irrigation leaders say the District will go to court if necessary to stop what they call a patently misguided process that is both unfair and contrary to a century of established Idaho water accounting practices.

-We and other districts in the Treasure Valley have exhausted nearly every effort to find a political solution or negotiated solution to this issue with the Idaho Department of Water Resources so that serious injury to our water right holders will not occur.
-But we have been stopped cold at every attempt.
+"We and other districts in the Treasure Valley have exhausted nearly every effort to find a political solution or a negotiated solution to this issue with the Idaho Department of Water Resources so that serious injury to our water right holders will not occur.
+But we have been stopped cold at every attempt," advised Daren Coon, NMID Secretary Treasurer.

-The more senior the water right, the more devastating the proposal will be to irrigation district water users.
-But this is more than just a Nampa and Meridian Irrigation District problem; all water right holders on the Boise River system will eventually be seriously injured if this scheme is allowed to take effect.
+"The more senior the water right, the more devastating the proposal will be to irrigation district water users.
+But this is more than just a Nampa & Meridian Irrigation District problem; all water right holders on the Boise River system will eventually be seriously injured if IDWR's scheme is allowed to take effect," Coon added.

-The controversial Idaho Department of Water Resources plan centers on how to account for "flood control" water released from the three Boise River reservoirs to make space for water running off as the snowpack melts.
-Under a protocol developed 30 years ago, controlled releases prevent reservoirs from becoming so full that huge amounts of water must be suddenly released to avoid overflowing the reservoir, resulting in downstream flooding.
+The controversial Idaho Department of Water Resources (IDWR) plan centers on how to account for "flood control" water released from the three Boise River reservoirs to make space for water running off as the snowpack melts.
+Under a protocol developed 30 years ago, controlled releases prevent reservoirs from becoming so full of water that huge amounts of water must be suddenly released to avoid overflowing the reservoir resulting in downstream flooding.
 When the flood period is past, melting snowpack water can then be stored in reservoirs to prepare for the irrigation season.